 Pete's Walks - Grand Union Canal 'figure-of-eight' walk (page 1 of 3)

 I did this roughly 18 mile walk on Monday, 28th September, 2009.
 I simply combined the two Grand Union Canal Circular Walks that I have done ('Berkhamsted-Tring' and 'Hemel-Berkhamsted') to form a 'figure-of-eight' route centred on Berkhamsted.
 Starting at a corner of the expansive Northchurch Common, I followed the 'Berkhamsted-Tring' circuit eastwards into Berkhamsted, then did the 'Hemel-Berkhamsted' circuit anti-clockwise (starting with a walk along the canal, the opposite way to how I did it last Monday).
 On returning to Berkhamsted, I rejoined the canal and this time headed west, following the rest of the 'Berkhamsted-Tring' circuit back to my start point on Northchurch Common.
-Click here to see a map of the walk (but only if you have already read my disclaimer and notes regarding maps).

 Near the start of the walk on Northchurch Common, , heading towards the crossing of the Ringshall-Northchurch road